jakubenglicky/social-plugins/docs/Facebook.md

 	$hideCoverPhoto - TRUE/FALSE
 	$showFaces - TRUE/FALSE

-*For more info about facebook api you can visit https://developers.facebook.com/*
+*For more info about facebook social plugins you can visit https://developers.facebook.com/*